NathaliaReyes/personal-portfolio/README.md

 The application also includes the ability to view PDFs using the React-PDF library.
 The project is set up with Vite, which provides a faster and leaner development experience.

-The application is deployed on Vercel/Netlify (choose as per your deployment), offering a user-friendly interface that makes it easy for visitors to navigate through the developer's portfolio.
+The application is deployed on Netlify, offering a user-friendly interface that makes it easy for visitors to navigate through this project.

 ## Table of Contents